We aren't a particularly sporty couple, generally what we know about sportsball is that "the thing about Arsenal is, they always try and walk it in".

 Japan considers baseball to be it's most popular national sport, even more popular than traditional sports like sumo wrestling.
 When we were in Hiroshima, we saw posters advertising the Hiroshima Carps everywhere, and even special manhole covers!

-Unfortunately the baseball season was pretty much over and so we couldn't catch a game in Hiroshima (even if we had the time); but then we learned that the first Asia Professional Baseball Championship was taking place while we were in Tokyo and we decided to get tickets for the Japan vs South Korea game.
+Unfortunately the baseball season was pretty much over and so we couldn't catch a game in Hiroshima (even if we had the time); but then we learned that the first match of the first ever Asia Professional Baseball Championship was taking place while we were in Tokyo and we decided to get tickets for the Japan vs South Korea game.

 In Japan, you can buy tickets for a huge number of sporting events or concerts at special ticket terminals which can be found in corner shops.